Myers-web/MyersSportsMedicine/content/the-knee/symptoms-of-an-acl-tear.md

 ---

-The anterior cruciate ligament, also known as the ACL, is one of the major ligaments located within the knee.
-The ligament connects the femur and tibia, providing stability to the knee and preventing over-bending and over-straightening.
+The anterior cruciate ligament, also known as the ACL, is one of the major ligaments within the knee joint.
+The ligament connects the femur and tibia bones, providing stability to the knee and preventing over-bending and over-straightening.
 An ACL tear can refer to any injury caused to the ligament, from a minor sprain to a true tear.
 <br>